 - The Malfoy family, who associated with Muggle aristocracy and royalty, opposed the signing of the Statute (Pm).

-- Clause 73 of the Statute was breached in 1932 when a Welsh Green dragon landed on a Devon beach during the Ilfracombe incident (FB).
+- Clause 73 of the Statute was breached in 1932 when a Welsh Green dragon landed on a Devon beach in what has come to be called the Ilfracombe incident (FB).

 - Carlotta Pinkstone famously campaigned to repeal the Statute, and was arrested several times for breaching it (FW).